30ozSteak/guard-and-grace/src/posts/useState-useReducer/post3.md

 ### We just extracted data from our function component and turned it into a react hook that can be used anywhere in our application!

 ---

-## Rules of Hooks

-- Only call hooks at the top level: Don't call them inside of loops, conditionals, or nested functions

-- Only call hooks from React Functional Components: Don't call them inside regular JS functions, or a React Class based component

 ## Conclusion